MaestroError/eloquent-regex/README.md

 ### Optional Elements

 To make an element optional, use '?'.
-This matches zero or one occurrence of the preceding element.
+This matches zero or one occurrence of the preceding element (`dash` in this example).

 ```php
 // Matches a string that may or may not contain a dash